PBMCube/ci-fire-starter/README.md

 ##CONCLUSION

 Well, that's it in a nutshell.
 As I said earlier, CI Fire Starter does not attempt to be a full-blown CMS.
 You'd have to build that functionality on your own.
-If you want a great CMS build on CodeIgniter, check out one of these awesome tools:
+If you want a great CMS built on CodeIgniter, or need a more robust starting point, check out one of these awesome apps:

 * HeroFramework: http://www.heroframework.com/
 * Halogy: http://www.halogy.com/